 - Being active within your community

-Not only will this make your company more visible and approachable to new customers, but aligning with a particular cause or movement that is close to the hearts of potential customers will keep your company at front-of-mind when they need to avail themselves of a product, service, or solution you provide.
+Not only will this make your company more visible and approachable to new customers, but aligning with a particular cause or movement close to the hearts of potential customers will keep your company at front-of-mind when they need to avail themselves of a product, service, or solution you provide.

-Don't sleep on customer testimonials
+Don't sleep on customer testimonials.

-When it comes to customer testimonials, there are a number of essential pillars or core principles to consider, such as asking the right questions for the right customers; being aware of various buyer personas and stages of the buyer's journey; and focusing on the tangible impacts your company, product, or solution offers.
+When it comes to customer testimonials, there are several essential pillars or core principles to consider, such as asking the right questions for the right customers; being aware of various buyer personas and stages of the buyer's journey; and focusing on the tangible impacts your company, product, or solution offers.
 But if you're cognoscente of these elements, you'll find customer testimonials can be a powerful part of your referral marketing programs and strategies.